browserslist/browserslist/README.md

 ## Config File

-Browserslist’s config should has `browserslist` name and splits browsers queries by new line.
-You can write comment after `#`:
+Browserslist’s config should be named `browserslist` and have browsers queries split by a new line.
+You can write a comment after `#`:

 ```
 # Browsers that we support